meelgroup/shakuni/README.md

 grep "v -1 " x | wc -l
 ```

 This will give you the disparity.
-Should be approx 50-50.
+Should be approx 50-50 but it will be much worse, around 98:2.